acbilson/chaos-micropub/README.md

 `make deploy`

 The production image runs the Flask application behind UWSGI, which allows for multi-threading and interfaces with my web proxy.
+The container is managed by systemd.